kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/basic_auth/_index.md

 An extended configuration is available that allows use of the SHA1 hashing algorithm instead of APR.

-This configuration splits the users from the encryption algorithm, and to match the functionality of
+This configuration splits definition the users from the definition of the encryption algorithm.
+The configuration with the same functionality as the example would look like:

-{{< highlight shell "hl_lines=9,11-14" >}}
+{{< highlight shell "hl_lines=9-15" >}}
 apiVersion: enterprise.gloo.solo.io/v1
 kind: AuthConfig
 metadata: